-diseases" will be used, consistent with the Tasmanian legislation.
-Those species of plants that are listed as pests under Tasmanian legislation but would not fit the definition of a plant pest under the Deed, will be referred to as weeds to avoid confusion.
+Tasmanian legislation but would not fit the definition of a plant pest under the Deed, will be referred to as weeds to avoid confusion.

-3 Tasmanian legislation specified in this document can be accessed on the web at: www.thelaw.tas.gov.au.
+&lt;sup>3 Tasmanian legislation specified in this document can be accessed on the web at: www.thelaw.tas.gov.au.

-4 DPIPWE (2010) Import Risk Analysis: A Framework of Context, Concepts, Methods, and Administrative Procedures.
+&lt;sup>4 DPIPWE (2010) Import Risk Analysis: A Framework of Context, Concepts, Methods, and Administrative Procedures.
 ISBN-978-0-7246-6523-5